jobregon1212/oss_repo/README.md

 * How to create a repository
 * How to check the status of my repository
 * How to checkout different commits
+* How to check differences in my files
 * And more!!